drivendataorg/scipy_proceedings/papers/drivendata/main.md

 As discussed in the ["Development History"](#development-history) section above, the Deep Chimpact machine learning challenge was held to develop and train models for performing depth estimation on monocular camera trap videos.

-The top performing model from the second place ensemble[^footnote-depth-second-place] was integrated into Zamba as an inference-only module[^footnote-depth-training].
-As no additional retraining was conducted, the below sections describe the competition data and results.
+The top performing model from the second place ensemble[^footnote-depth-second-place] was integrated into Zamba as an inference-only module.[^footnote-depth-training] As no additional retraining was conducted, the below sections describe the competition data and results.

 [^footnote-depth-second-place]: The second-place submission was chosen for modeling framework compatibility reasons.
 While the full competition-winning approach was an ensemble, the performance of the best single model was almost identical to the ensemble (MAE of 1.635m for the single model compared to 1.625m for the ensemble) so only one model was integrated into Zamba.
 This supports lower computing costs and faster inference speeds without sacrificing performance.